Master's Thesis at SUM

 These are the steps to follow when submitting the thesis:

-The keywords will be searchable in the DUO open research archive and the Internet when the thesis is published, and will make it easier for those interested to find your thesis.
+The keywords will be searchable in DUO (the digital archive of UiO) when the thesis is published, and will make it easier for those interested to find your thesis.
+For inspiration, check out previous master's thesis from SUM.

 SUM covers the cost of 10 copies: 4 are sent to and kept by SUM (for the supervisor, examiners and a display copy), while the remaining 6 is for the student (must be collected at Reprosentralen).
 SUM will notify you as soon as the thesis is printed and can be collected.
-Any colored pages and additional copies are at your own expense.
+Any additional copies and more than 10 colour pages are at your own expense.

 When the thesis is submitted, a Commission will be appointed to examine the thesis.
 The student will be informed by email of the date for the exam and the make-up of the Commission.
 The Commission will consist of one in-house and one external examiner.
 The Commission may ask the supervisor beforehand whether she or he wishes to provide the Commission any information on the candidate or the research, but the supervisor does not participate in the exam.